Laboratory introduction

 Geoscience Online Safety

-1:1 safety introduction by Charlotte Rasmussen
+1:1 safety introduction

 Before starting laboratory projects all new lab users (employees, students and guests) must receive a basic introduction to work environmental issues at the Department of Geoscience, as well as safety issues related to laboratories.